 Case 2: Accreditation process for food establishments

-We have this great customer: a financial service company specialized in benefits.
-One of their leading services is offering meal ticket-cards to company employees – a widespread practice in Brazil.
-Food establishments can be accrediting to accept these cards as payment for the meals.
+One of our clients — a financial service company specialized in benefits – offers meal cards (a widespread practice in Brazil) to company employees as one of their main services.
+Food establishments can be accredited to accept these cards as payment for the meals.

-We were hired to make the accreditation process easier and faster, getting it as digital as possible.
-One of the stages of the process demands a technician visit to verify the food establishment place, validating criteria like having a physical and proven address and a commercial facade.
-This could cause a significant delay due to the technician’s availability, besides the limited capacity territorial attending.
+They hired Cinq to make the accreditation process easier and faster, getting it as digital as possible.
+One of the stages of the process requires a technician visit to verify the food establishment, validating criteria such as having a physical and proven address and a commercial facade.
+This could cause a significant delay due to the technician’s availability and the limited area served.

-By using the Google Cloud Vision API, we were able to avoid 85% of technician visits, once the establishment’s owner himself could submit pictures of his place in a website or app to validate the criteria.
-Our solution could diagnose images by comparing them with expected tags like #facade, #restaurant, #building, #food, etc. See these examples:
+By using the Google Cloud Vision API, we were able to reduce technician visits by 85%, as the establishments themselves could submit pictures of their place to a website or app to validate the criteria.
+Our solution could verify images by comparing them with expected tags like #facade, #restaurant, #building, #food, etc. See these examples:

-In some cases, we could also compare the given address by the establishment’s owner with the one obtained through the Google localization and dispense the technician visit if it matches.
-At the end of the process, this solution brought a high cost and time reduction to our client.
+In some cases, we could also compare the address given with the one obtained through Google location and dismiss the technician visit if it matched.
+At the end of the process, this solution saved our client time and money.
 What a great achievement, isn’t it?

 Case 3: Using the OCR tool to give fast feedback about identification documents

-This case is in sheer development right now.
-Our customer, this huge telephone operator in Latin America, is creating a product to offer personal loans to their clients.
+This case is in full development right now.
+Our client, a large telephone operating company in Latin America, is creating a product to offer personal loans to their customers.
 We are converting it into a complete digital experience, removing unnecessary bureaucracies, personal contacts, and process slowness.
-One step of the process requires sending the customer’s identification documents.
-However, sometimes customers send wrong documents or even low-quality images.
-In those cases, the application shall give the user fast feedback, demanding a new image or document.
-Notice that we are not treating customer’s documentation legitimacy at this point, since these documents will be thoroughly investigated posteriorly.
+One step of the process requires customers to send their identification documents.
+However, sometimes they send wrong documents or even low-quality images.
+In those cases, the application will give the user fast feedback, requesting a new image or document.
+Notice that we are not verifying the customer’s documentation legitimacy at this point, since it will be thoroughly investigated later.

-Our solution resorts Google Vision’s OCR to identify words we expect to prove it as a valid document.
+Our solution makes use of Google Vision’s OCR to identify words that will validate the document.
 Check this example:

-As shown, words like “Republica,” “Brasil,” “identidade,” etc., help us to prove it as an acceptable document.
-Therefore, if the user submits a wrong picture – like a house picture, or a low-quality image, we aren’t able to match it with predictable words and consequently, require a new sending:
+As shown, words like “Republica,” “Brasil,” “identidade,” etc., help us validate it as an acceptable document.
+Therefore, if the user submits an incorrect picture (like a house picture or a low-quality image), we aren’t able to match it with the expected words and consequently, a new submission is required:

-Google Cloud Vision API has been such a terrific tool and you can apply it to solve plenty of your product necessities.
+Google Cloud Vision API has been such a terrific tool and you can apply it to solve many of your products’ needs.

-Maybe you may take this as “too much technical” to be aware of, especially if you aren’t a developer.
+You may take it as “too technical” to get acquainted with, especially if you aren’t a developer.
 Nevertheless, I recommend actively studying it.
-Knowing things like that gives you possibilities, alternatives, and knowledge to bring insightful options to the table.
-You can help your customers to save money, time, and resources, avoiding re-implementing things already done and available.
+Knowing tools like that gives you possibilities, alternatives, and knowledge to bring insightful options to the table.
+You can help your customers save money, time, and resources by preventing the reimplementation of things that are already done and available.
 You can quickly identify how to support the impacts of your digital products through technical mechanisms, saving time to focus on what you’ll have to develop to make sure your product works properly.

 By Evellyn Zagui de Almeida – Product Owner